 READ: Group of Canadian Artists Transform Graffiti Alley into Black Lives Matter Tribute

-” We must all stand together with our Black co-workers and the victims of murder, oppression and the systemic racism that exists everywhere,” the agency said in a statement.
+” We need to all stand together with our Black co-workers and the victims of murder, oppression and the systemic racism that exists all over,” the agency said in a declaration.

-” At CMHC, we would once have congratulated ourselves for our diversity,” said the agency, adding, “This is however no achievement when too few of our people leaders are Black or Indigenous– none among senior management.
+” At CMHC, we would as soon as have actually congratulated ourselves for our diversity,” said the agency, adding, “This is however no achievement when too few of our people leaders are Black or Indigenous– none amongst senior management.
 And variety isnt enough: its where we start.”

 — CMHC (@CMHC_ca) June 12, 2020

 Mental Health — Reinforce our assistance for the special mental health of Racialized and black coworkers– making sure that they receive counselling from people who are similarly affected;

 HR Practices — We will include people with lived experience of bigotry in a re-assessment of both our promotion, evaluation and recruiting processes and our Diversity and Inclusion efforts to eliminate barriers to Racialized and black associates;